REBECCA ROBERTS, HOST:

 CHUCK PALAHNIUK: (Reading) Are you there, Satan?
 It's me, Madison.
 It's not true that your life flashes before your eyes when you die, at least not all of it.

-REBECCA ROBERTS, host: Meet Maddy Spencer, or to be exact, Madison Desert Flower Rosa Parks Coyote Trickster Spencer - a frankly ridiculous name that she takes great pains to hide.
+ROBERTS: Meet Maddy Spencer, or to be exact, Madison Desert Flower Rosa Parks Coyote Trickster Spencer - a frankly ridiculous name that she takes great pains to hide.
 She's 13, brainy, a little dumpy and very, very dead.

 PALAHNIUK: (Reading) And, yes, while the dead do miss everything and everybody, they don't hang around the earth forever.